Run directly with npx (no install)

 Skip to main content

-The lmnr-cli is a command-line tool for querying Laminar data, managing datasets, and running the interactive agent debugger from your terminal.
-It is the fastest way to pull traces into a shell pipeline, script dataset maintenance, or connect an AI coding agent that can shell out, all without leaving the command line.
+The lmnr-cli is a command-line tool for onboarding a project, querying Laminar data, managing datasets, and annotating debug sessions from your terminal.
+It is the fastest way to wire up a new project, pull traces into a shell pipeline, script dataset maintenance, or connect an AI coding agent that can shell out, all without leaving the command line.

 The CLI is a standalone npm package (lmnr-cli) and ships independently from the @lmnr-ai/lmnr SDK.
-You do not need the SDK installed to query data or manage datasets.
+You do not need the SDK installed to onboard a project, query data, or manage datasets.

 Install